-We want to empower women in prison to help them provide for their families, obtain a crime-free future, and help them break with the spiral of poverty.
+We want to empower women in prison in order to help them provide for their families, obtain a crime-free future, and help them break with the spiral of poverty.
 We believe that women in prison should be treated fairly in all aspects of employment equal to employment outside of prison.
-Investing in their future is an investment into a better world.
-We believe in the power and future of slow fashion and we do not compromise on design, planet or people – why should we?
+Investing in them, their futures is an investment into a better world.
+We believe in the power and future of slow fashion, the traditions of native craftsmanship and we do not compromise on design, planet or people – why should we?

-Our direct impact is measured by the number of women employed, the salary they earn and the amount of skills they obtain.
-We are pioneering a new way of operating a production inside prisons and consult external expert partners to make sure that we are constantly developing and becoming better in creating the best suited model for each production site.
+Our direct impact is measured by the number of women employed, the salary they earn and the skills they obtain.
+We are pioneering a new way of operating a production inside prisons and make sure that we are constantly developing and becoming better in creating the best-suited model for each production site.

-We are continuously assessing needs of our workers as well as current systems of working standards and payment levels inside and outside of prison.
-We benchmark with international standards and are currently developing a Code of Conduct in collaboration with external expert partners to make sure that we and our partners all comply with ethical labour standards.
+We are continuously assessing the needs of our workers as well as current systems of working standards and payment levels inside and outside of prison.
+We benchmark with international standards and are currently developing a Code of Conduct to make sure that we always comply with ethical labor standards.
 Accordingly, we always negotiate and adapt our way of doing business.

-We only invest in the world’s best materials local to the place of production and our prices reflect the amount of material used and the time spent making it.
-Furthermore, we have created our season-less business model around eliminating stock and product waste.
-We sell what we produce and we produce what we sell.
-Eliminating waste is not only right with the environment, but it’s also cost saving and financially smart.
+We have created our season-less business model that empowers women in prison while eliminating stock and product waste.
+We only invest in the world’s best materials local to the place of production and we make sure to sell what we produce and we produce what we sell.
+Eliminating waste is not only right with the environment, but it’s also cost-saving and financially smart.

-Our dream is that the future of fashion entails an industry that empowers its producers, protects the planet and delivers on style, design and cool.
-Our ambition is clear: We want to prove that it is possible to solve societal problems through building a profitable business.
+Our dream is that the future of fashion entails an industry that empowers its producers, protects the planet and delivers on quality design and style.
+Our ambition is clear: we want to prove that it is possible to solve societal and environmental problems through building a profitable business.

-We believe in transparency and sustainable change where each sweater solves a problem rather than creating one.
+We believe in transparency and sustainable change where each piece solves a problem rather than creating one.
 Thank you for being part of this change.

-If you have any questions regarding our model, please contact: firstname.lastname@example.org
+If you have any questions regarding our business model, please contact us at firstname.lastname@example.org